mykelalvis/FT/Traveller/WORKING/Mongoose/Mongoose Traveller Core V2.md

 Each weapon lists the damage it inflicts as a number of d6.
 Add the Effect of the attack roll to this damage.

-Damage is applied initially to the target’s Endurance.
-If a target is reduced to Endurance 0, then further damage is subtracted from the target’s Strength or Dexterity (target’s choice, but all the damage from a single attack must be subtracted from a single statistic).
+Damage is applied initially to the target's Endurance.
+If a target is reduced to Endurance 0, then further damage is subtracted from the target's Strength or Dexterity (target's choice, but all the damage from a single attack must be subtracted from a single statistic).
 If either Strength or Dexterity is reduced to 0, the character is unconscious and any further damage is subtracted from the remaining physical